-Judge sends Trump's former campaign chief Manafort to jail
+Former Trump campaign chief Manafort sent to jail by U.S. judge

-WASHINGTON (Reuters) - A federal judge on Friday sent President Donald Trump’s former campaign chairman, Paul Manafort, to jail pending trial, after Special Counsel Robert Mueller charged him last week with witness tampering.
+WASHINGTON (Reuters) - A federal judge on Friday sent Paul Manafort to jail pending trial after he was charged with witness tampering, in the latest episode in a slow fall from grace for a man who was President Donald Trump’s campaign chairman in 2016.

-Manafort, who has been a focus of Mueller’s investigation into Russia’s role in the 2016 U.S. presidential election, pleaded not guilty to the charges on Friday before U.S. District Judge Amy Berman Jackson in Washington.
+Manafort, a longtime political operator and businessman, has been a focus of Special Counsel Robert Mueller’s investigation into Russia’s role in the 2016 U.S. presidential election.

-Manafort has been indicted by Mueller in both Washington and Virginia on a raft of charges, including conspiracy against the United States.
-His trial in the Washington case is scheduled for September.
+Manafort has been indicted in both Washington and Virginia on a series of mostly financial-related charges, including conspiring to launder money and defraud the United States.

+He had been on home confinement in Alexandria, Virginia, and had been required to wear an electronic monitoring device.
+But last week Mueller charged him in a new indictment with witness tampering.

+Manafort pleaded not guilty to that charge on Friday but U.S. District Judge Amy Berman Jackson in Washington revoked his bail, sending him to jail.

 Manafort’s trial on the related charges in Virginia is set for July 25.
 He has pleaded not guilty to all charges.